 Legal Language Services ranks Maryland as a state with moderately regulated legal interpreting requirements.

-Maryland state authorities periodically offer exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.
+Maryland state authorities periodically offer exams, both written and oral, for certification based on the guidelines of the Consortium for State Court Interpreter Certification.

 The state of Maryland also accepts certification from interpreters living in Washington, D.C. and Virginia, provided that the interpreter takes a 1-day mandatory Introductory Workshop.